 Exercise and fatigue

 Exercise has been proven to be helpful in relieving fatigue, and improving your mood.
 If your illness allows you to do physical activities, try to get some exercise on a regular basis.
 For example, a 30-minute walk 5 days a week might be a realistic goal and will boost your morale when you achieve it.
 Check with your doctor to see what kind of exercise is best for you.

 What should I do if I have fatigue?

-- Get help: Ask for help at work or at home, especially with cooking, housework or childcare.
+- Ask for help at work or at home with any jobs that you find tiring.

-- Eat well: Try to eat a well-balanced diet.
+- Try to eat a well-balanced diet.
 Eat little and often if your appetite is poor.
-You could read our booklet Diet and Cancer for tips to help you eat well.
+Our booklet Diet and Cancer has tips to help.

-- Avoid stress: Talk to friends and family about any worries you have and take time to enjoy yourself.
-Counselling may help if you’re finding it hard to cope.
+- Try to avoid stress.
+Talk to friends and family about any worries you have and take time to enjoy yourself.
+Counselling may help too.

-- Sleep: If you are not sleeping well, have a good bedtime routine and try relaxation techniques and avoid stimulants like caffeine and alcohol in the evening and try not to use electronic devices for an hour before bedtime.
+- If you are not sleeping well, have a good bedtime routine and try relaxation techniques.
+Avoid stimulants like caffeine and alcohol in the evening and try not to use electronic devices for an hour before bedtime.